clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/assign-static-ip.rst

 Files to manipulate network connections managed by systemd-networkd must be created manually.

 #.
-Create the :file:`/etc/systemd/network` directory if it doesn't exist already:
+Create the :file:`/etc/systemd/network` directory if it does not already exist:

    .. code-block:: bash

       sudo mkdir -p /etc/systemd/network

 #.
 Create a :file:`.network` file and add the following content.
 Replace the
-   variables in brackets with the appropriate values. *[INTERFACE_NAME]* should be replaced with LINK from the output of :command:`networkctl list` ran previously.
+   variables in brackets with the appropriate values.
+Replace *[INTERFACE_NAME]* with LINK from the output of the :command:`networkctl list` command that was run previously.

    .. code-block:: bash